Prevailing Wage

 Fighting to recover your unpaid wages and benefits

 Many of California's construction projects are funded by state/local government.
 Contractors on these "public works" projects must pay workers certain minimum wage rates set by the State of California for each different trade.
-Workers on public works projects are protected under California's Prevailing Wage Law.
+Workers on public works projects are protected under California's Prevailing Wage Law, which sets penalties for violations such as:

 Unfortunately, many contractors pay their employees less than the minimum required prevailing wage.
 In a race-to-the-bottom, many contractors do not pay the proper wage so that they can be the lowest bidder on a public work.

-The State of California publishes general "prevailing wage" determinations twice each year.
-These wage determinations set the wage rate for workers on public works projects.
+The California Department of Industrial Relations (DIR) publishes general "prevailing wage" determinations twice each year.
+These wage determinations define the regions, classifications and associated pay rates for all workers on public works projects.
 These are the rates that must be paid.
 If a contractors does not pay these rates, they are violating the law.

 Fighting for the pay you deserve